civilblur/youlag/README.md

 ## About
 Browse YouTube RSS feeds in [FreshRSS](https://github.com/FreshRSS/FreshRSS) through a modern video interface that incorporates quality-of-life features.

-Youlag supports both text-based and video feeds, while tailored primarily for video content.
+Youlag supports article and video feeds, allowing you to select categories that will use the video interface.

 ## Table of Content
 - [Features](#features)